 Keep Moving Forward

 The Collaborative Process can present a less disruptive end to a marital or partner relationship that can enable participants to move constructively into their future lives.
-Since the Collaborative Divorce team works together in a non-adversarial manner to propose solutions, the participants have the opportunity to transition their relationship in as positive a manner as possible.
+Since the Collaborative Divorce team works together in a non-adversarial manner to propose solutions, the participants can transition their relationship in as positive a manner as possible.

 Leaving the Courts out of it